ml-explore/mlx-examples/llms/mlx_lm/LORA.md

    setting this to `2` or `1` will reduce memory consumption.
 This may slow things down a little, but will also reduce the memory use.

-3. Reduce the number of layers to fine-tune with `--lora-layers`.
+3. Reduce the number of layers to fine-tune with `--num-layers`.
 The default is `16`, so you can try `8` or `4`.
 This reduces the amount of memory needed for back propagation.
 It may also reduce the quality of the fine-tuned model if you are fine-tuning with a lot of data.